ckeditor/ckeditor4-docs/guides/dev/howtos/interface/README.md

 ## How Do I Remove the Elements Path?

-The [elements path](#!/guide/user_elements_path) displays information about the HTML elements of the document for a position of the cursor.
+The **elements path** displays information about the HTML elements of the document for the position of the cursor.

 {@img ../../images/ui_elements_path.png The elements path of CKEditor}